RickStrahl/SetResolution/README.md

 This list is similar to the list you see in the Windows Display Resolution drop down list.

-If you want to see `all display modes` use the `-la` command line switch:
+If you want to see `all display modes` available for your monitor/video driver combination use the `-la` command line switch:

 ```powershell
 sr LIST -m1 -la